Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 With an infinite canvas, you can write anywhere and still have room for your plan.

 2. Import your plan onto the canvas.
-Drag+drop it onto the canvas from another app or double-tap the Import button to open the Imports tab.
+Drag+drop it onto the canvas from another app or tap the Import button and locate your file.

 You can import any photo or PDF and align it to a scale.